Napa Valley Wine Tasting Etiquette

 Before Your Wine Tour and Tasting

-- Plan your outfit well.
-It is best to dress in layers and wear comfortable, closed toe shoes.
+Plan your outfit well.
+It is best to dress in layers and wear comfortable, closed toe shoes when visiting wineries.
 The temperatures change drastically in the valley.
 Also, you will be standing and walking a good deal during the day, oftentimes through dusty fields.

-- Bring a cooler with you, if possible.
-If you plan on purchasing bottles throughout the day it is a good idea to have a cooler of some sort to keep them from sitting out in a hot car.
+Bring a cooler with you, if possible.
+If you plan on purchasing bottles of wine throughout the day it is a good idea to have a cooler of some sort to keep them from sitting out in a hot car.

 During Your Wine Tour and Tasting

-- Turn off your phone (or at least turn the ringer off).
-Also, if you need to take a call, step outside the room.
+Turn off your phone (or at least turn the ringer off).
+Also, if you need to take a call, step outside the wine tasting room.

-- Ask the staff questions.
-The men and women pouring are well trained and typically happy to share their knowledge.
+Ask the staff questions.
+The men and women pouring are well trained and typically happy to share their wine knowledge.

-- Take notes.
-You can’t be expected to remember everything you learn during a tasting.
+Take notes.
+You can’t be expected to remember everything you learn during a wine tasting.
 Write down the wines and flavors that you liked as well as those that you didn’t.